-In Birds of Longing, fiber artist Laurie Wohl interweaves Muslim, Jewish and Christian poetry and spiritual texts from the period of the Convivencia in Spain (8th-15th centuries) and from contemporary Middle Eastern poets, particularly Palestinian and Israeli.
+Internationally known for her unique Unweavings®, liturgical projects, and interfaith message Wohl’s new work interweaves Muslim, Jewish, and Christian poetry and spiritual texts from the period of the Convivencia in Spain (8th -15th centuries) and from contemporary Middle Eastern poets, particularly Palestinian and Israeli.

 Monday–Thursday | 10:00 AM–10:00 PM